sheilaflood/flex/README.md

 - I would find a cleaner/quicker way to valiate the results.
 - Develop a better ERG diagaram - it's not really ERG but it at least shows the hierarchy.

-In order to run my validation script, you can open the SQL file (query.tx) and run each of the validation queries at the bottom of the script.
+In order to run my validation script, you can open the SQL file (query.txt) and run each of the validation queries at the bottom of the script.

 Thanks!